keen/keen-tracking.js/docs/auto-tracking.md

 client.initAutoTracking();
 ```

-### Tracking visible HTML element views
+### Track views of the HTML elements

-Every HTML element with class `.track-element-view` will be tracked if item appeared fully on the screen.
-It will collect specific attributes from the visible element and pass them via the `element` property in the event object data.
-This feature only work on browsers that supports Intersection Observer.
+All HTML elements with a class `.track-element-view` will be observed by the browser.
+If any of them appears on the screen, an event will be recorded.
+The event will contain specific attributes from the visible element and nest them in the `element` property.
+Note: This feature works only on the [browsers that support Intersection Observer](https://caniuse.com/#search=IntersectionObserver).

 ```javascript
 {